camelotsb/mars_task1/README.md

 ### double quotes (" ")
 - preserves the literal value of all characters within the quotes, with the exception of $, \ ," etc.
-- example: if a=abcd  , this implies the expression '$a' will result in abcd.
+- example: if a=abcd  , this implies the expression '$a' will result in abcd while considering it as a variable and expanding its value.
 ---